-It’s hard to go wrong in a city that embraces its culinary wealth—from old-school Creole to trendy gastropubs.
+Where to Eat and Drink It’s hard to go wrong in a city that embraces its culinary wealth—from old-school Creole to trendy gastropubs.
 Beloved chef Donald Link opened Ristorante Gianna in the Central Business District, with James Beard Award-winning chef Rebecca Wilcomb helming the kitchen and serving rustic Italian dishes rooted in Louisiana tradition.
 Over in the offbeat Marigny district, warm and inviting gastrobar The Franklin reopened under the culinary leadership of Dane Harris, celebrating New Orleans’ food and drink culture, vivacity, and love for art and design.
 And the French Quarter’s Jewel of the South, from bartenders Chris Hannah and Nick Detrich, features a thoughtfully curated cocktail menu as well as small plates.

 Not sated?
 The Lower Garden District’s Thalia, by Coquette’s co-chefs Kristen Essig and Michael Stolzfus, brings a modern approach to regional comfort food with a focus on community and sustainability.
 And to prove you can never have too many tacos, Barracuda, a taco stand and laissez-faire margarita garden on Tchoupitoulas, is the spot to wind down over the weekend.
 Before you know it, it’ll be time to plan the next New Orleans weekend trip to do all the things you missed.

-Jazz up your weekend stay in the Crescent City when you check in to the W New Orleans French Quarter.
+Where to Stay Jazz up your weekend stay in the Crescent City when you check in to the W New Orleans French Quarter.
 The sleek, 97-room boutique hotel may be tucked among historic buildings, but its rooms channel NOLA hipness with bright contemporary colors and funky wall art.
 Stepping up the luxury quotient are comforts like an outdoor courtyard pool, flat-screen TVs, and a “Whatever/Whenever” policy that gets you what you need exactly when you need it.

 Discover true Southern charm at The Ritz-Carlton New Orleans, set in a 1908 Beaux Arts building on the edge of the French Quarter.
 Take your pick of more than 100 treatments in the city’s largest spa, listen to live jazz Wednesday to Saturday evenings in the Davenport Lounge, and explore local cuisine at M Bistro.